How to Access Your Inner Guide to Make Better Decisions and Follow Your True Path

 What It Means To Decide

 Decision-making can be hard work.
-We don’t know what the decision will mean to us.
+We don’t know what the decision will mean to us in the future.
+We often fear we’ll make the wrong decision.

-The Latin root of decision means to cut off or kill; to decide is to cut off or kill other options, which our mind dislikes doing.
+The Latin root of decision means to cut off or kill.
+To decide is to cut off or kill other options, which our mind dislikes doing.

 So we often avoid making difficult decisions.
 Avoidance, of course, only prolongs our anguish.

-And because you trust that oracle wholeheartedly, you know that he or she will provide proper guidance.
+Instead of wrestling with indecision, imagine letting an oracle bring clarity to the issue.
+And because you trust that oracle wholeheartedly, you know he or she will provide proper guidance.

 The Source of the Oracle’s Wisdom

-(Pythia, the oracle at Delphi, apparently had a pretty good track record; she was considered to be infallible.)
+Pythia, the oracle at Delphi, apparently had a pretty good track record; she was considered to be infallible.

-That is, these ancient intuitives had access to their inner worlds and the inner world of their culture.
+From the perspective of depth psychology, we would say these oracles were attuned to their unconscious and perhaps the collective psyche.
+That is, these ancient intuitives had access to their inner worlds and the inner dimensions of their culture.

-External Wisdom Versus Inner Guide
+External Knowledge Versus Inner Guide

 It can be comforting and supportive to get outside guidance and wise counsel when problems arise.